 If you're curious about dog insurance, you're not alone.
 Every year, more and more pet owners purchase dog insurance plans to help protect their four-legged family members and make veterinary healthcare costs more affordable.

-This Q&A covers everything you need to know about pet insurance plans, coverage benefits, rates, prices and online purchasing tips.
+This Q&A covers everything you need to know about plans, coverage benefits, rates, prices, and online purchasing tips.

 What Is Dog Insurance and How Does It Work?